cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. &nbsp;How do I access the log service from my other libraries and classes?
+1. &nbsp;How Do I?
+Reference or Use MainPage.mediaElement from another file.cs class?
+I could move the PlaySong() method to a library then, and re-use it on other pages later.
 1. &nbsp;Maui Debugging?
 Most crashes are "generic", and very unhelpful?
 Am I missing a tool or plugin or something?
 1. &nbsp;Windows.Storage.FileProperties.MusicProperties ? .Net 8?
 Maui?
    * This is the second time I've needed a Windows.Storage class.
 Any help here would be greatly appreciated.
 I'm not sure what I'm doing wrong.
 1. &nbsp;Review how to Async return a value, non-blocking, from a blockable operation, using a 4 step process.
 (See Sandbox)
+1. &nbsp;Review of AhGetFiles.GetFilesAsync();
 <br>

 ## Project Plan
 Create a music library Web API and simple Media Player
+* ### To-Do (Other Tasks)
+- [ ] Logging Service.
+Move all the Debug.Writeline into a logging service that:
+  - [ ] Writes to Logfile.txt
+  - [ ] Writes to Debug.Writeline
+  - [ ] Writes to a Popup Window (if in debug mode)

 * ### Music Player
 - [x] My First MAUI App